BanShan-Alec/electron-mobx-state-tree/README.md

 ## ❔ FAQ

-### Q1: Can I create a Store multiple times?
+### Q1: Can I create multiple Store with same name?

 A1: No!
-Please make sure your Store create juse one time.
+Please make sure your Store has a **unique name**.
 Because `electron-mst` strongly dependent on Store’s name.
-So the Store’s name cannot be repeated or empty.
+The Store’s name cannot be repeated or empty.